kaanari/ELE417_Term_Project-MSP430-Spectrum-Analyzer/README.md

 ---

 This repository is created by kaanari and ayseidman.
-We presents our ELE417 Embedded System Course Term Project.
+We present our ELE417 Embedded System Course Term Project.
 The main goal was creating a guitar pedal in MSP430 but we had limited time.
 Therefore we just implemented the most exciting part, Tuner.
 It uses fixed point FFT (Fast Fourier Transform) to reveal frequency component of the guitar input.

 ## Project Video